neel-hansaliya/Planify/README.md

 # Planify
-this is our AI Powered Travel Planner
+This is our AI Powered Travel Planner